Scille/parsec-cloud/docs/rfcs/1014-account-vault-for-device-stored-on-server.md

         "reps": [
             {
                 "status": "ok"
+            },
+            {
+                "status": "items_mismatch"
+            },
+            {
+                // In practice this error should never occur since collision on the ID is
+                // virtually non-existent as long as the client generates a proper UUID.
+                "status": "new_auth_method_id_already_exists"
             }
+        ],
+        "nested_types": [
+            {
+            "name": "PasswordAlgorithm",
+            "discriminant_field": "type",
+            "variants": [
+                {
+                    "name": "Argon2id",
+                    "discriminant_value": "ARGON2ID",
+                    "fields": [
+                        {
+                            "name": "salt",
+                            "type": "Bytes"
+                        },
+                        {
+                            "name": "opslimit",
+                            "type": "Integer"
+                        },
+                        {
+                            "name": "memlimit_kb",
+                            "type": "Integer"
+                        },
+                        {
+                            "name": "parallelism",
+                            "type": "Integer"
+                        }
                     ]
                 }
             ]
+            }
+        ]
+    }
+]
 ```

-Upon receiving this request, the server duplicates the current authentication method
+Upon receiving this request, the server creates a new vault and authentication method.
-(i.e. the one used to authenticate the current request) and link it to a newly created vault.

 > [!IMPORTANT]
 > Doing a vault key rotation means switching to a brand new vault.
-Hence the other
+Hence all
 > authentication methods are no longer valid (since they are related to the old vault)
 > and therefore would not be able to decrypt the devices encrypted with the new key.